phetsims/qa/documentation/qa-book.md

 * This test exercises the full recording and playback process used for PhET studies.
 This includes recording data to and retrieving data from our data back end partner, Metacog.

 *How?*

+Note: This test may not work in some private browsers.

- 1. First generate the link for testing.
+ 1. Generate the link for testing.
      - Copy and paste the wrapper index URL into a Google Doc
      - Add this to the end of the url:
     `/wrappers/login/?wrapper=record&validationRule=validateDigits&numberOfDigits=5&promptText=Enter%20a%205%20Digit%20ID&publisher_id={{PUBLISHER_ID}}&key_name=testing&widget_id={{SIM}}-{{VERSION}}-qaTest&metacog`
-         - Replace {{PUBLISHER_ID}}with actual ID–	ASK @KatieWoe for ID
+         - Replace {{PUBLISHER_ID}} with actual ID.
+This can be found in the PhET Credentials Level 3 (QA PhEt-iO publisher ID) or ask @KatieWoe.
          - Replace {{SIM}}-{{VERSION}} with actual sim and version
              - Ex. id=graphing-quadratics-1.2.0-rc.1
      - Go to the end of the URL and press space bar to make it an active link